adoptium/infrastructure/ansible/playbooks/nagios/README.md

 And Off This [GitRepo](https://github.com/Willsparker/AnsibleBoilerPlates/tree/main/Nagios) :
 For some useful tips for working with vault files see [here](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

-## How to Add Additional Jenkins Check Label Job To Nagios Server Group For windows ##
+## How to add additional Jenkins Check Label Job To Nagios server group For Windows ##

 * The commands configuration file `commands.cfg` can be located at
 ```bash